SCOTUS

 Other Media

-A lot has been written about this case, and no doubt more will be- I am not going to attempt to collect it all here.
-These are a just few of the more thoughtful pieces I’ve come across:
+A lot has been said about this case, and no doubt more will be- I am not going to attempt to collect it all here.
+These are a few pieces I’ve particularly appreciated:

 From Jay Willis at Balls and Strikes: Let’s Take a Look at the Children’s Books Sam Alito Is So Afraid Of.